• Skip to primary navigation

 1. Prepare the squash – cut the squash in half then season it with olive oil salt and pepper.
 See above for a more detailed description of how to cut the acorn squash.

-2. Season and roast – place the seasoned squash onto a lined baking sheet, cut side down, and roast it in the oven at 375-400 degrees F (depending on your oven) for 30-35 minutes, per the recipe card below.
+2. Season and roast – place the seasoned squash onto a lined baking sheet, cut side down, and roast it in the oven at 400°F (depending on your oven) for 45-60 minutes, per the recipe card below.

 3. Serve – once the squash is done cooking, remove it from the oven and top it with butter, a pinch of cinnamon, or your favorite toppings.

-4 halves of squash on brown paper on a silver pan.
+4 halves of acorn squash on a lined pan.

-Green halves of squash on a baking pan.
+Roasted acorn squash on a lined baking pan.

 Expert tip: Place the squash cut side down on the baking sheet so it gets nice and caramelized when it cooks.
 It is so flavorful and delicious!